 Dates, Duration and PayThe post is from 6 July to 4 August.
 The duration of the appointment is from the morning of the day before the students arrive until at the latest the early afternoon of the day after the students leave.
 There are two full 'days off' when the Assistant Course Manager (ACM) assumes responsibility.
 The ACM will stand in for the Course Manager on other occasions by arrangement.

 Pay is negotiable for a candidate with proven CM skills and experience.
 Payment is by cheque at the end of the Course.
 On request, the Course Manager can be paid a 25% advance by cheque at the end of the first week, to be deducted from the final balance.
-As employment is temporary, we are not at present required to deduct PAYE from British staff at source unless they are ordinarily resident in the UK and, therefore, liable to PAYE.
-Staff must advise us if they are ordinarily resident in the UK.
-Deductions will be on a 'Week 1/Month 1′ basis.
+As employment is temporary, if you affirm that the following is correct - 'this is my first job IN THE UK since 6 April 2019 and I have not been receiving taxable Jobseeker's Allowance, Employment and Support Allowance, taxable Incapacity Benefit, State or Occupational Pension', we are not required to deduct PAYE from staff at source.
 NI is deducted at the prevailing rate.